 If you would like to change the current network, click the Change button.
 If the current network is correct, skip to step 7.4.

 If the demo kit cannot connect to a network or the Change button was clicked (step 7.3.3 above), the GUI will prompt for the SSID and Password of the desired network.

+Demo kit could not connect to Wi-Fi

+Change button clicked

 Enter the SSID and Password of the network for the demo kit to connect to.
-This should be the same network used in step 1-d above.
+This should be the same network used in step 7.1.4 above.

+To disconnect from the current network or to clear out any previous Wi-Fi connections, simply leave BOTH the SSID and Password fields blank

 Click the Connect button.

 The demo kit will now attempt to connect to the specified network.
 In some cases, it may be necessary to reboot the Safari board in order to complete the Wi-Fi connection.
 If this is needed, the GUI will prompt the user to reset the device with a pop-up dialog box.
 If this happens, click Ok in the dialog box and then press the reset button on the Safari board.
+The reset button is located at the top left corner of the board near pin 1 of connector J7 and is labeled “MCU RST”.

 If a Wi-Fi connection cannot be made on the demo kit, sensor data will be sent across the serial connection instead of to the cloud.